Shane-XB-Qian/jj/README.md

 ## Author

-Shane.XB.Qian based on `gof` by:
-Yasuhiro Matsumoto (a.k.a mattn)
+- Yasuhiro Matsumoto (mattn) made `gof`.
+- Shane.XB.Qian is simplifying `gof` to `jj`.

 ## NOTE

-mostly just a play to myself: only tested linux/bash and default with vim. but to simple cases: it should be good / tricky to quickly jump and edit like some shell or sth do ..
+- mostly just a play to myself: only tested linux/bash and edit default with vim.
+- to simple cases should be just fine - quickly to jump/edit like some shell do..